6 Questions You Have About Transgender Rights in North Carolina (Updated 2021)

 - Completed section 2 of the Application for a Birth Certificate, filling out the “other” section as “gender change”;

-- A notarized letter from your physician stating that you have completed surgical gender affirmation procedures or a certified copy of a court ordered gender change;
+- A notarized letter from your physician stating that you have completed surgical gender affirmation procedures or, if you changed your gender through an out-of-state court, a certified copy of a court-ordered gender change;

-- A check to cover the applicable fees for name change, gender change, and issuance of new birth certificate; the fees are listed on the application.
+- A check to cover the applicable fees for a name change, gender change, and issuance of a new birth certificate; the fees are listed on the application.